mmoult/SPIRV-Interpreter/README.md

 The source can be built using a compiler which supports C++20 with modules (such as `clang++` version ≥ 16 or `g++` version ≥ 14).
 The source should be platform independent, but little to no testing has been done on Windows or Mac.

-Here are a couple example commands to run from the repository's root directory:
+Here are a few commands to run from the repository's root directory:

 ```
+git submodule update --init --recursive
 cmake -B build -G Ninja
 ninja -C build all
 ```